jalute/HomePage-AngularJS/README.md

-# JaluteWeb
+# HomePage-AngularJS

 This project is the source code for jalute.com.
-The project contains the Video Poker Trainer ported from C# to angularJS.
+The project contains the Video Poker Trainer ported from C# to HTML5/CSS/Javascript and AngularJS.

 ## Getting Started